astropy/astropy/docs/convolution/kernels.rst

 The normalization can also differ from one, especially for small kernels, due to the discretization step.
-This can be partly controlled by the ``mode`` argument, when initializing the kernel (See also :func:`~astropy.convolve.utils.discretize_model`).
+This can be partly controlled by the ``mode`` argument, when initializing the kernel (See also :func:`~astropy.convolution.utils.discretize_model`).
 Setting the ``mode`` to ``'oversample'`` allows to conserve the normalization even on the subpixel scale.

-The kernel arrays can be renormalized explicitly by calling either the ``normalize()`` method or by setting the ``normalize_kernel`` argument in the :func:`~astropy.convolve.convolve.convolve` and :func:`~astropy.convolve.convolve.convolve_fft` functions.
+The kernel arrays can be renormalized explicitly by calling either the ``normalize()`` method or by setting the ``normalize_kernel`` argument in the :func:`~astropy.convolution.convolve.convolve` and :func:`~astropy.convolution.convolve.convolve_fft` functions.
 The latter method leaves the kernel itself unchanged but works with an internal normalized version of the kernel.

-Note that for :class:`~astropy.convolve.kernels.MexicanHat1DKernel` and :class:`~astropy.convolve.kernels.MexicanHat2DKernel` there is :math:`\int_{-\infty}^{\infty} f(x) dx = 0`.
+Note that for :class:`~astropy.convolution.kernels.MexicanHat1DKernel` and :class:`~astropy.convolution.kernels.MexicanHat2DKernel` there is :math:`\int_{-\infty}^{\infty} f(x) dx = 0`.
 To define a proper normalization
 both filters are derived from a normalized Gaussian function.